 The registered office address and principal place of business of the Group is located at the 7th Floor, West Wing, Estancia Offices, Capitol Commons, Meralco Avenue, Pasig City.

-These consolidated financial statements were approved and authorized for issuance by the Parent Company's BOD on March 23, 2023.
+These consolidated financial statements have been approved and authorized for issuance by the Parent Company's BOD on March 21, 2024.